The Spanish nicknamed this veggie "the apple of love".

 3. Prevents Colon Cancer

 Eggplant is an excellent source of dietary fiber that helps the digestive system and the gut in particular.

 Eating high-quality veg will keep your digestive system functioning properly.

-Protect you from constipation, help your body take advantage of most of the food you eat and may protect your colon from cancer.4.
-Perfect for Dieting
+Help your body take advantage of most of the food you eat and may protect your colon from cancer.

-This is due to its high fiber content and its low amount of soluble carbohydrates.6.
-Reduces Cholesterol
+This is due to its high fiber content and its low amount of soluble carbohydrates.

 Eggplant plays an important role in maintaining our heart and blood systems.